Harsh798hj/crowdfunding_project/README.md

-# Crowdfunding Platform
+# Crowdfunding Project

 ## 🚀 Overview
-This is a web-based **Crowdfunding Platform** that allows users to create and support fundraising campaigns.
+This is a web-based **Crowdfunding Project** that allows users to create and support fundraising campaigns.
 The platform enables secure transactions, campaign tracking, and user authentication.

 ## 🔥 Features
 - 🏆 **Create and Manage Campaigns**